Butch Phelps and The Muscle Repair Shop

 True stretching is about releasing emotionally. the tension in the muscle, so that physically the muscles can let go.
 When that happens the pressure comes off the joints, spine, nerves, and blood system.
 At that point the body is in a relaxed state.
 Your body can get there in 10-15 minutes a day, but it must be done every day.
 We will show you how.

 Stretching is a vital part of maintaining a healthy body into old age.

-Then, we pull too hard.
+2) Pulling too hard.
 The harder we pull, the more pain we create, the more the brain fights back.
 You are doing strength training disguised as stretching.

 You can read about these in more detail on my blog at Stretch n’ Release Blog.